kris-hansen/tools-install/README.md

-# Debian Tools Install
+#Tools Install

 ## Overview

-This is a script which intends to get a base Debian box productive for multi language development with a single execution.
+This is a script which intends to get a base Debian/Darwin box productive for multi language development with a single execution.
 It was originally inspired by [files.zate.org/code.sh](files.zate.org/code.sh)

 I started working on this because I was running a virtual debian environment in a container and was frequently rebuilding it - so of course anything which can be repeated, can be scripted.
 Originally this script was a note which I kept stashed and pulled out periodically and then modified over time.
 I added it to GitHub hoping that it saves people some time and that others may help improve it.
+I use this now to ensure a consistent development

 ## Scope
 This script is highly opinionated as to what `productive` means and is focused on installing the following: